PolinaTolkachova/golf-app-live-scoring/docs/dataModel.md

 - **Attributes:**
     - `TournamentID`: Unique identifier for each tournament.
     - `Name`: Tournament name.
+    - `Start date`: Date on which the tournament is started.
-    - `Date`: Date on which the tournament is scheduled.
+    - `Finish date`: Date on which the tournament is finished.
-    - `Location`: The physical or virtual location where the tournament takes place.
     - `Players`: List of PlayerIDs who are participating.
+    - `Format`: Format of the tournament (Individual, Team).
+    - `Group`: Players group (Men HCP0-12, Men HCP 12.1-24, Men HCP 24.1-36, Women HCP 0-24, Women HCP 24.1-36).
+    - `Scoring type`: Scoring type for calculation the tournament results.

 - **Relationships:**
     - A Tournament can have many Players.
     - Each Tournament is reflected on one Leaderboard.
-    - A Tournament can produce several Scorecards.

 ### Leaderboard

 - **Attributes:**
     - `LeaderboardID`: Unique identifier for each leaderboard.
     - `TournamentID`: Foreign key linking to the Tournament entity.
-    - `Scores`: Stores the mapping of PlayerIDs to their scores and points.

 - **Relationships:**
     - Every Leaderboard belongs to one specific Tournament.